 The formats with load files can be broadly classified into:

-- Load file formats without natives
+- Load file/database formats with minimal or only user-specified natives

 - TIFF G4

 - PDF Documents

 - Load file formats that include natives of all files